 The black of space, then, white.
 Only a small sliver of the moon was visible, a crescent thinner than paper.
 And soon, it would be red.
 Yellow of a blinking button on the side of the screen.

 The enormous room looked like an amphitheater for humming computers, and the scientists & engineers who operated them.
 For now, only a few remained.
-Weary and exhausted, those gone were taking whatever precious time there was to relax.
-Two of the ones who remained, both wearing white button-up shirts and black dress slacks, were reading printouts and sipping coffee.
+Weary and exhausted, those gone took whatever precious time there was to relax.
+Two of the ones who remained, who both wore white button-up shirts and black dress slacks, read printouts and sipped their cups of coffee.

-A third engineer came running in with a coffee in one hand, and a tiny slice of chocolate cake in the other.
-She was a blue Ixi, with long hair, little black horns, and thick rimmed glasses.
+A third engineee walked in with a coffee in one hand, and a tiny slice of chocolate cake in the other.
+She was a blue Ixi in a white suit, with long hair, little black horns, and thick rimmed glasses.

 Hooooo-wee!
 Guys, are you coming to the party?

 A red Kacheek with black hair spoke, but didn’t look up